galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 >
 >    > <question-title></question-title>
 >    >
->    > In the inpected JSON file, what are the key variables and why are they important for genomic analysis?
+>    > In the inspected JSON file, what are the key variables and why are they important for genomic analysis?
 >    >
 >    > > <solution-title></solution-title>
 >    > >